Glossary of Financial Aid Terms

 Default

 Default is the failure to repay a loan according to the terms agreed upon when signing the promissory note or credit agreement.
-Default occurs after a predetermined number of days of nonpayment that depends on lender and loan type.
+Default occurs after a predetermined number of days of nonpayment, depending on the lender and loan type.

 Deferment

 This authorized temporary suspension of repayment is granted only under certain circumstances.
 For subsidized federal loans, the government pays the interest during a deferment.
-For all other loans, the borrower is responsible for paying the interest that accrues during a deferment.
+For most private education loans, the borrower is responsible for paying the interest that accrues during a deferment.

 Delinquency